oslabs-beta/Tuba/README.md

 **Native Prometheus Integration**

-TUBA comes with a suite of custom Prometheus metrics that integrate seamlessly into your existing Prometheu implemetation and metrics visualizer.
+TUBA comes with a suite of custom Prometheus metrics that integrate seamlessly into your existing Prometheus implementation and metrics visualizer.

 ---
 ## How to use TUBA